2 March 2017: Construction work on TAPI (Turkmenistan-Afghanistan-Pakistan-India) gas pipeline project will start in Pakistan on 3 March.

 PM Nawaz Sharif, Afghan President, Turkmenistan President, Indian VP jointly performed the groundbreaking of TAPI.

 Sharif said the groundbreaking is the outcome of political acumen of the four regional countries.
 Afghan President Ashraf Ghani says credit goes to the leaders of Pakistan & Turkmenistan.

 With this, construction on the project has started.

-12 Dec: Prime Minister Nawaz Sharif arrives in Turkmenistan for TAPI ground breaking.
+12 Dec: PM Sharif arrives in Turkmenistan for TAPI ground breaking.

 Ground breaking ceremony of the $10 billion TAPI gas pipeline, covering four nations including Pakistan, was held in Turkmenistan.